stephencweiss/stephencharlesweiss.com/content/blog/2020-05-19/salt-hash-password-recipe.md

 tags: ['node', 'crypto', 'passwords', 'salt', 'hash']
 ---

 When it comes to properly managing passwords, I think of breakfast.
 Okay, that's not true.
 I always think of breakfast.
-But it _is_ true that breakfast foods can be instructive for putting together a strategy for securely storing your user's sensitive information (like their passwords).
+But it _is_ true that breakfast foods can be instructive for understanding some of the details needed to securely store user's sensitive information (like their passwords).

 Let's see how.

 Imagine we want to open a restaurant.
 I like breakfast, so the restaurant will be a diner.
 Really, I'd like to open a restaurant like Winona's in Steamboat, CO.
 (If you ever visit, don't skip it.
 And be sure to grab a cinnamon roll... or 6!)

-I'm not ready to start competing with Winona's though, so I'm going to start with some basics and do them right.
-My initial menu will have three items:
+I'm not a very creative chef, however, so I'll have a pretty simple menu to start with:

 1. Plain toast
 2. (Corned beef) Hash
 3. (Corned beef) Hash with salt

 Plain toast is a staple.
 Everyone's had it.
 It will work in a pinch, but really, I don't expect too many people to buy it.
-It's more there to fill out the menu and provide an alternative to my hash.
+It's more there to fill out the menu and provide an alternative to my hash so I'm not accused of having only one item on my menu!

 I'm planning to make a mean hash and I expect this to be good for most people (though some might suggest different ingredients than corned beef - the point is that they're coming for my hash).
 But you know what makes a hash even better?
 Salt.
 Just a little bit goes a long way.
 The best part is, it's not hard to add!